 You’ll have the chance to create your own auspicious perfumed sachet, believed to bring good luck, and enjoy a tasting of sticky rice dumplings (粽子, zung, zongzi) paired with our signature “Gold Mountain” tea.

-May 18th, 2024
+Saturday, May 18, 2024

 Join us for a vibrant celebration of Cantonese Opera, one of the most colourful and deeply rooted traditions in Chinatown.
 Discover the rich history and cultural significance of this captivating art form that has been cherished for generations.